mattledden/checkout-payment-gateway/design.md

 I may add a class containing helper functions for my unit tests.

-I decided the `PaymentValidator` class should be added as a singleton service because it is a simple class and only one instance is required.
+Both the `PaymentValidator` and `BankClient` classes needed to be added as singleton services because the `PaymentsRepository` class depends on them and that class is a singleton.
-I decided the `BankClient` class should be added as a scoped service because it will contain asynchronous methods so separate requests to the PaymentGateway should use separate instances of this service.
-I may make an interface for this class in order to provide abstraction.
 I made a `DateHelper` class to contain utility methods because I will need to interact with dates in multiple classes.

 ## Assumptions made